WHAT MOTIVATES US.

 -

 Mercy is covenantal, steadfast love-in-action that keeps showing up for others, especially the vulnerable.
-Mercy is a durable commitment that doesn’t just feel compassion, it bears burdens and seeks to bring change.
+Mercy is a durable commitment that doesn’t just feel compassionately, it bears burdens and seeks to bring change.

 -